bkil/freedom-fighters/en/server/encrypted-vm-storage.md

 ### Host administrator infiltration

 * if the infiltration allows for patching the application binary or reading arbitrary memory within the guest or the host
-* protect data of users who did not log in between executing and eliminating a root exploit and subsets of data of others
+* protect data of users who did not log in between executing and eliminating a root exploit and subsets of data of others (for example, only new messages, not the whole message history)